michaelpokrincha/Machine_Learning_Internship/README.md

 # Machine_Learning_Internship
-Using different modules on Kaggle dataset trying to predict stocks to buy
+Using different machine learning modules on Kaggle dataset trying to predict stocks to buy over a year.